Sv443-Network/JokeAPI/dev/docs/index.md

 <!-- #MARKER technical prerequisites -->

 ## Technical Prerequisites:
-These are the technological requirements you need to have in order to work with JokeAPI's code.
+These are the technical requirements you need to have in order to work with JokeAPI's code.

 ### Required:
 You **need** these things for working on JokeAPI.